EngineerBetter/engineerbetter-hugo/content/blog/yubikey-all-the-things.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

 Paddy Steed is one of the newer members of EngineerBetter, and has a keen eye for all things related to security and cryptography.
-Soon after joining us he'd outlined a great way for us to securely use shared machines whilst pairing.
+Soon after joining us he outlined a great way for us to securely use shared machines whilst pairing.

 Each team member now has a single [Yubikey USB security device](https://www.yubico.com/products/yubikey-hardware/yubikey4/) that does all of the following: